What is Chautauqua Festival?

 What is Chautauqua Festival?Chautauqua Festival is a FREE, family-friendly event celebrating all the rich, diverse culture that Longview has to offer, including live music & performances, local authors, artists, & artisans, food, face-painting, and so much more!
 The next event will be April 2018.

-Register for a vendor booth space to promote your books, photography, art, creations, etc. for only $20.00!
-Vendors may sign up to rent a 10’ X 10’ booth space and must provide their own booths (table, chairs, tent, etc.).
+Vendor booths will be available for you to promote your books, photography, art, creations, etc. for only $20.00!
+Vendors will be able to sign up to rent a 10’ X 10’ booth space and must provide their own booths (table, chairs, tent, etc.).
 Vendor booth spaces are outdoors on the Longview Public Library Plaza, and a tent is strongly recommended for sun protection.
 Also keep in mind that it might be windy!
 There is a limited number of sites available with electricity.
-For more information, please contact Bronwyn at (903) 237-1351 or email@example.com.

 - Chautauqua Festival is a public event for all ages.
 All vendors, vendor booths, and vendor merchandise must be family-friendly in nature.